iMIS Power Suite - GL Processor

-• Template Expressions are used to insert dynamic data into your export files.
+Template Expressions are used to insert dynamic data into your export files.
 It even allows you to perform actions to your data using predefined functions.
+Keep in mind the following:

 • Expressions only recognize text between {{}} or {%%} as expression code.
 Anything not surrounded by those tags is treated as-is.

 • iMIS GL Processor Cloud uses a derivative of the Liquid template language.
-Read a more in-depth introduction on the Liquid template language here.
+See Liquid template language.

 • iMIS GL Processor Cloud also uses the Scriban library to implement the Liquid template language.
-Read a more in-depth documentation on the Scriban library here.
+See Scriban library.

 Liquid evaluates and replaces any text inside {{ and }}.